Aratramba/ps-barbershop/readme.md

 ---

 ## Known issues ##
-Make sure all content, other than a single word or number, is wrapped in "".
+Make sure all content, other than a single word or number, is wrapped in "" (or whatever the string_delimiter setting says).
 You'll get an error saying something like `Delimiter expected after character x` if you don't.

 ---